UzairMushtaq-Hoo/mosquitto/README.md

 ```
 sudo npm start
 ```
+**If the command ends with error, then try unplug and plug the zigbee dongle** If the problem still exists, then try stopping the zigbee2mqtt service by using:
+`sudo systemctl stop zigbee2mqtt.service`

 * Now, start the Backend service:
 Navigate to the respective directory: `cd ~/HooBackend/` and run:
 ```
 node server.js
 ```
-* At Last, start the UI by running the following commands:
+* At Last, start the UI by running the following command(s):
 Navigate to `cd ~/HooOS`
 ```
 ng serve --open